What’s Driving the 2024 Job Market? Key Trends to Watch

 IT & services, staffing & recruiting, and computer software emerged as the leading sectors, surpassing marketing & advertising in their demand for AI roles.
 This suggests a shifting focus in companies' strategies when it comes to AI-related positions.

 Throughout 2022 and 2023, there has been a decrease in advertised pay, marking an unusual occurrence compared to previous years.
-This adjustment is a result of companies transitioning from an intense candidate-focused approach to a more balanced and normative negotiation process.
+This adjustment results from companies transitioning from an intense candidate-focused approach to a more balanced and normative negotiation process.
 By setting realistic expectations and allowing for more flexibility, businesses aim to create a space where both employers and candidates can find mutually beneficial agreements.
 This shift reflects a conscious effort to establish a sustainable framework for future hiring practices.

 Jesse Tinsley highlights the increase in attrition among contract recruiters in the tech sector.
 Previously, there was virtually no attrition, but now there is a noticeable decline in offers.
 Companies are even considering contract-to-hire roles for software engineers, which is a new trend in the industry.
 This shift is seen across various customers and indicates a slow but steady change in the job market.